Santa Claus: In popular culture

 In Kyrgyzstan, a mountain peak was named after Santa Claus, after a Swedish company had suggested the location be a more efficient starting place for present-delivering journeys all over the world, than Lapland.
 In the Kyrgyz capital, Bishkek, a Santa Claus Festival was held on 30 December 2007, with government officials attending.
 2008 was officially declared the Year of Santa Claus in the country.
 The events are seen as moves to boost tourism in Kyrgyzstan.

-The Guinness World Record for the largest gathering of Santa Clauses is held by Thrissur, Kerala, India where on 27 December 2014, 18,112 Santas overtook the previous record.
+The Guinness World Record for the largest gathering of Santa Clauses is held by Thrissur, Kerala, India, where on 27 December 2014, 18,112 Santas overtook the previous record.
 Derry City, Northern Ireland had held the record since 9 September 2007, when a total of 12,965 people dressed up as Santa or Santa's helpers.
-Prior to that, the record was 3,921, which was set during the Santa Dash event in Liverpool City Centre in 2005.
 A gathering of Santas in 2009 in Bucharest, Romania attempted to top the world record, but failed with only 3,939 Santas.

-Santa Claus appears in a few video games.
+Santa Claus has been featured in many video games.

+In Brazil, a version of Santa with green clothes instead of red became popular through television commercials for the soft drink brand Dolly appearing along with their mascot Dollynho since the 2000s, as a form of patriotism adapting the character to the colors of the Brazilian flag and at the same time rivalling Coca-Cola commercials.
+Another attempt to adapt Santa Claus to the colors of the Brazilian flag occurred in 2024 in Balneário Camboriú, Santa Catarina where a sculpture wearing yellow clothes with green gloves and bag was installed, generating controversy, being accused of making an association with the political extreme right, due to the colours being seen in protests by supporters of Jair Bolsonaro.

 Traditions and rituals

 Chimneys

 The tradition of Santa Claus being said to enter dwellings through the chimney is shared by many European seasonal gift-givers.
-In pre-Christian Norse tradition, Odin would often enter through chimneys and fire holes on the solstice.
-In the Italian Befana tradition, the gift-giving witch is perpetually covered with soot from her trips down the chimneys of children's homes.
-In the tale of Saint Nicholas, the saint tossed coins through a window, and, in a later version of the tale, down a chimney when he finds the window locked.
-In Dutch artist Jan Steen's painting, The Feast of Saint Nicholas, adults and toddlers are glancing up a chimney with amazement on their faces while other children play with their toys.
-The hearth was held sacred in primitive belief as a source of beneficence, and popular belief had elves and fairies bringing gifts to the house through this portal.
-Santa's entrance into homes on Christmas Eve via the chimney was made part of American tradition through the poem "A Visit from St. Nicholas" where the author described him as an elf.